LUMC/sentinel/sentinel/src/sphinx/devs_design.rst

 sequencing metrics.
 Communicating via HTTP also means that we are not constrained to a specific language.
 A huge number of tools and programming languages that can communicate via HTTP exist today.

-The current implementation still has a noticeable drawback, however.
-At the moment, if one wishes to add support to his / her own data analysis pipeline, he/she must clone the entire source code and implement the JSON file parsing functions and also the pipeline's HTTP endpoints there.
-More ideal is to have a single core module (e.g. a ``sentinel-core`` package) and other modules which implements specific pipeline support separately.
-This is not yet implemented since in order to do so, we need to be able to combine not only parsing logic, but also the HTTP endpoints that exposes the pipeline's metrics.
-While this seems possible, we have not found a way to do so cleanly yet.

 Framework
 ---------

 Sentinel is written in `Scala <http://www.scala-lang.org/>`_ using the `Scalatra <http://www.scalatra.org/>`_ web framework.
 Scalatra was chosen since it is has a minimal core allowing us to add / remove parts as we see fit.
-Other frameworks, such as the Play Framework, may come with features that we probably will never use (e.g. a full-blown templating engine).
+This does mean that to extend Sentinel, you must be familiar with Scalatra as well.

 The API specification is written based on the `Swagger specification <http://swagger.io>`_.
 It is not the only API specification available out there nor is it an official specification endorsed by the W3C.
 It seems, however,